 A struggling single mother achieved her dream to become a nurse.
 An aspiring engineer, impressed by the faculty he met on his first visit, enrolled in the Electronics Engineering Technology program and discovered his ideal career path.
 A young mother enrolled after her job was eliminated, and Kirkwood prepared her to earn the prestigious Pearson Prize given annually to only 20 business students across the country.

 Stories like these are written every day at Kirkwood.
-Our programs, facilities and people help ensure a bright future for our students — and ultimately — a strong future for our entire region.
+Our programs, facilities and people help ensure a bright future for our students — and ultimately — a strong future for our region.

 You can make a secure online gift to support Kirkwood Community College, KCCK-FM, or the Older Iowans Fund through our secure online site or by downloading a donation form.